Pashtuns: Women

-In Pashtun society there are three levels of women's leadership and legislative authority: the national level, the village level, and the family level.
-The national level includes women such as Nazo Tokhi, Zarghona Anaa and Malalai of Maiwand.
-Tokhi was a 17th-century Pashto poet who eventually became the "Mother of Afghan Nationalism" after gaining authority through her poetry and adhering to Pashtunwali.
-She used Pashtunwali to unite Pashtuns against the Safavids.
-Her cause was picked up in the early 18th century by Zarghona Anaa.
+Pashtun women are known to be modest and honourable because of their modest dressing.
 The lives of Pashtun women vary from those who reside in the ultra-conservative rural areas to those found in urban centres.
 At the village level, the female village leader is called "qaryadar".
-Her duties may include witnessing women's ceremonies, mobilising women to practice religious festivals, preparing the female dead for burial, and performing services for deceased women.
+Her duties may include witnessing women's ceremonies, mobilizing women to practice religious festivals, preparing the female dead for burial, and performing services for deceased women.
 She also arranges marriages for her own family and arbitrates conflicts for men and women.
 Though many Pashtun women remain tribal and illiterate, some have completed universities and joined the regular employment world.

 The decades of war and the rise of the Taliban caused considerable hardship among Pashtun women, as many of their rights have been curtailed by a rigid interpretation of Islamic law.
 The difficult lives of Afghan female refugees gained considerable notoriety with the iconic image Afghan Girl (Sharbat Gula) depicted on the June 1985 cover of National Geographic magazine.

 Modern social reform for Pashtun women began in the early 20th century, when Queen Soraya Tarzi of Afghanistan made rapid reforms to improve women's lives and their position in the family.
 She was the only woman to appear on the list of rulers in Afghanistan.
 Credited with having been one of the first and most powerful Afghan and Muslim female activists.
 Her advocacy of social reforms for women led to a protest and contributed to the ultimate demise of King Amanullah's reign in 1929.
-In 1942, Madhubala (Mumtaz Jehan), the Marilyn Monroe of India, entered the Bollywood film industry.
-Bollywood blockbusters of the 1970s and 1980s starred Parveen Babi, who hailed from the lineage of Gujarat's historical Pathan community: the royal Babi Dynasty.
-Other Indian actresses and models, such as Zarine Khan, continue to work in the industry.
 Civil rights remained an important issue during the 1970s, as feminist leader Meena Keshwar Kamal campaigned for women's rights and founded the Revolutionary Association of the Women of Afghanistan (RAWA) in the 1977.